mweel1/usa_high_level/department-of-education/index.md

 I get a certification to teach computer class based on my background by taking a test at the state by a licensed certification company.

-The licensed certification company has a client id to put certificates into my personal profile.

 I goto the states website and create marty-computer-class.K8-school class and attach it to a domain zone so people can find it.
 It can be federal, or local.

-I then goto the state and ask for money for supplies with my enrolment, they are able to look at my enrolment in that area based on the data in the system and provide the grant.
+I then goto the state and ask for money for supplies with my enrolment numbers, they are able to look at my enrolment in that area based on the data in the system and provide the grant.